Image

 Get social and share

-Once the school has been completed, the former Argoed High School building will be demolished and new games pitches formed.
+Once the school has been fully completed, the former Argoed High School building will be demolished and new games pitches formed.

 1,300